voldikss/vim-floaterm/README.md

 - Rename `g:floaterm_wintitle` to `g:floaterm_title` and change its value type to `String`
 - Change `g:floaterm_autoclose` default value to `0`
 - Change in asynctasks.runner_proc: `call floaterm#hide()` => `call floaterm#hide(1, '')`
 - Current floaterm will be hidden by default before opening a new one or switching to prev/next one using `:FloatermPrev` or `:FloatermNext`.
-See `g:floaterm_autohide` to get more info.
+See `g: floaterm_autohide` to get more info.
 - Current floaterm won't be hidden before switching to prev/next one using `:FloatermPrev` or `:FloatermNext`
 - Command `:FloatermSend [floaterm_name]` => `:FloatermSend [--name=floaterm_name] [cmd]`
 - Use GNU style for cmdline arguments. e.g., `wintype=normal` => `--wintype=normal`